 Board of Trustees

 Our Board of Directors is comprised primarily of former and current Pacific Crest parents all of whom share a passion for Montessori Education and a true affection for Pacific Crest.
-The Board of Directors launched a five-year Strategic Plan in the 2007–2008 school year.
-The strategic initiatives identified in the plan guide the work of the Board and the Pacific Crest community.

 Tiffany Volosin has been a parent at Pacific Crest since 2011, and has enjoyed becoming a part of the community through working on the auction, plant sale and several other volunteer opportunities.
-Her and husband Aaron are both full-time working parents, and can fully appreciate the support and grounding that Pacific Crest provides for their son Thomas.
+She and husband Aaron are both full-time working parents, and can fully appreciate the support and grounding that Pacific Crest provides for their son Thomas.

 Tiffany is a resourceful financial manager with 20 years experience in accounting and financial management systems, and in overall company operations.
 Tiffany is a key member of the executive management team at Floyd|Snider, a Seattle-based environmental firm.
 As CFO, she works to guide the firm’s growth and business strategies, risk management, hiring, benefits and operations.